theupdateframework/taps/candidate-fulcio-tap.md

 ## Verification
 This signature, and the associated Rekor timestamp obtained by querying the Rekor server, MUST be verified by the repository and MAY be verified by the end user.
-The verifier MUST obtain the Rekor root keys using a secure out of band method prior to verifying the signature and associated certificate.
+The verifier MUST obtain the Rekor root keys and the certificate log public key using a secure out of band method prior to verifying the signature and associated certificate.

 While performing the steps in the [TUF client workflow](https://theupdateframework.github.io/specification/latest/#detailed-client-workflow), if the client encounters a signature that uses a Fulcio certificate, the client MUST perform the verification.
 In addition, the repository MUST perform verifcation.

 Verification includes the following steps:

 * Verify the signature on the certificate to ensure that the signature chains up to the trusted Fulcio root.
+* Verify the Fulcio certificate's inclusion in the CT log with the trusted certificate log public key
 * Verify the signature on the TUF metadata using the key from the Fulcio certificate.
 * Verify the SET to ensure that the signature was signed during certificate validity